-A well-executed reverse logistics plan can help your company get the most value in the least amount of time when dealing with customer returns.
+A well-executed reverse logistics plan can help your business effectively handle returns.

 Everything from mobile phones and gaming systems to medical supplies and automotive parts can be and frequently are returned.
 One thing is for certain: If you can sell it, someone out there will return it.